 HTC Vive Pro: This is a tethered headset that requires a computer with VR capabilities.
 The set up includes, Power adapter, Link Box, Display Port cable, USB 3.0 cable, Mounting pad, 2 Base Stations for tracking, and 2 Controllers.
 This device runs apps through both Steam and the VivePort app stores.

-Oculus Quest: Tether-less headset, so no computer is required to use it.
+First all-in-one, tether-less gaming system for VR.
+Play almost anywhere with just a VR headset and controllers, so no computer is required to use it.
 The set up includes the headset and 2 Controllers.
 This device runs apps through the Oculus Store.

 Phone Insert Headsets: There are headsets that are available that students can buy for as low as $6.
 They are easy to use and work by downloading a VR app onto a smartphone and placing a smartphone inside of the headset.
 An example of this is the Google Cardboard; however, there are many others on the market.
 Please note: these are available for students and faculty to checkout from the Thomas Cooper Library’s Tech Lounge.